nornir-automation/nornir/docs/configuration/index.rst

 .. include:: ../howto/advanced_filtering/config.yaml
    :code: yaml

-A continuation you can find each section and their corresponding options.
+Next, you can find each section and their corresponding options.

 .. include:: generated/parameters.rst